 By looking into debt consolidation loans, you may be able to score a lower interest rate.
 And when you have a debt consolidation loan, you can use the money to pay down credit card debts first.
 Most importantly, make a habit of paying your credit card balances in full once you’re out of debt.

 You can manage multiple debts through one payment — and this makes life easier.
 You won’t have to prioritize credit cards or risk additional late fees.
 Instead, everything will be together in one fixed-rate payment.

 Letting credit card debt mount up increases the likelihood of financial penalties.
 It also can damage your credit score.
 You’re better off addressing the problem and developing a budgeting strategy to avoid future debt.

 How to Consolidate Debt

 If you have strong credit, you can use a balance-transfer credit card.
-This way, you’ll avoid interest on payments.
 Just be sure that the credit card indicates that there are no annual fees or interest charges.

 For anyone with average credit, debt consolidation loans are the answer.
-You can pay off your debts first using the loan money.
+You can pay off your debts first using the proceeds from the consolidation loan.
 Then, over time, you can pay off the loan amount.